 These a are supplementary notes for week 3.
-They elaborate the material
+They elaborate

 presented in lecture and provide practice problems.
 Please also read Hagle